 Property Tax Rates

 The City of Evanston finances about 10% of its general fund operations through property taxes and is continually striving to diversify its revenue base in order to reduce reliance on the property tax.
 The City’s portion of the property tax reflects approximately 17% of the total tax bill.
+The graphic below shows how property taxes in Evanston are divided by taxing body.

 The tax rate is calculated by dividing the levy (dollar amount) requested by each taxing district by the total Equalized Assessed Value (EAV) of the district.
 An individual property's tax bill is then determined by multiplying the tax rate with the property's EAV.
 More info on EAV calculation is below.